Greyfriars, Leicester: Dissolution

-The friary was dissolved in 1538 as part of King Henry VIII's Dissolution of the Monasteries.
+The friary was dissolved on November 10th, 1538 as part of King Henry VIII's dissolution of the monasteries.
+Leicester Blackfriars and Austin Friars were dissolved on the same day.
 At the time of dissolution the friary was extremely poor with a tiny annual income of only £1.
 2s. and owning only the land on which the friary sat.
 The friary was at that point home to the warden, William Gyllys, and "six others" (presumably friars).

 Burial of Richard III

 In 1485, following his death in battle against Henry Tudor at Bosworth Field, Richard III's body was thrown across a horse and brought to Leicester where it was put on display for several days, after which it was buried in the Greyfriars Church.
 Ten years later, Henry VII paid £50 and £10-1s for a tomb 'of many-coloured marble' to be built.
 This appears to be a fair price for a high-status alabaster tomb.
 For comparison, also in 1495, £66 was paid for the tomb of Cecily Neville, Richard's mother.
 An epitaph to Richard, which may be contemporary but appears never to have been attached to the tomb, is known from a handwritten version by Thomas Hawley, who died in 1557.

 The tomb is presumed to have been demolished along with the Church following its dissolution after 1536.
 An account arose that when the tomb was destroyed, Richard's bones were thrown into the River Soar by the nearby Bow Bridge.
 In 1920, C.J Billson regarded this as a mere legend and highly improbable, a view endorsed by David Baldwin in 1986.
 By the end of the 20th century, aided by a plaque near the Bow Bridge, the notion was sufficiently entrenched as to be reported as fact in authoritative history books.
 However, the Archaeology service of the University of Leicester, along with the Richard III Society and Leicester City Council, initiated an archaeological study resulting in three trenches being dug across the parking area behind the buildings on Greyfriars.
 These excavations revealed walls of the cloisters and the Church, enabling a possible layout for the monastic buildings to be drawn.
 Also found was the complete skeleton of a male showing severe scoliosis and major head wounds.
 On 4 February 2013 the University of Leicester confirmed that the skeleton was that of Richard III, based on numerous tests.
 The mtDNA was compared with two known descendants of Richard III's older sister, Anne of York, and on 4 February 2013 it was confirmed that the mtDNA matched, that the radiocarbon agreed, and that the characteristics of the bones and the nature of the head wounds were all entirely consistent with this being the remains of Richard III.